outrunnl/dbcollect/README.md

 - Very long names for files, tablespaces, disk groups etc may be truncated/wrapped
 - Very large sized elements or very large amounts of objects may result in `####` notation and no longer be useful.
 Limits have been increased to insane values so this should not be a problem
 - Newer Oracle versions (20c and up) may cause unreliable numbers, not yet tested
 - Oracle RAC sometimes is very slow with generating AWR reports.
 Known issue.
 Be patient.
+See [Troubleshooting](#Troubleshooting).

 ## Safety